List of Soccer Skills

 A one touch in soccer is when a player either passes or shoots a ball immediately instead of trapping or dribbling it.
 Practicing one touches is a training exercise in which players learn to utilize their timing and control when they receive the ball.
 It easily translates to gameplay, as it trains player’s in quick thinking and precision, making it so that the opposing team doesn’t have time to take control of the ball.

 Most soccer teams have players who are designated goalies or keepers, but on more amateur levels, the role of goalie is often interchangeable.
-The goalie is the only position on the field where using one’s hand is allowed.
 It’s important to practice as a goalkeeper to raise your confidence in your ability to block and save the ball from making a goal.
 Practicing with a player shooting on you as a goalkeeper will help improve your reflexes and decision-making.
 The keeper must learn to read the player's body language and use it to their advantage when defending the goal.
 Keepers should also be good at clearing a ball with their feet by doing a dropkick and getting it out of their zone.

 What are the most important skills in soccer?